loregi01/DAMA-IT/README.md

 # DAMA-IT
-To run the application, install docker and then execute docker-compose up To navigate the web app, you have to look at localhost:5000
+To run the application, install docker and then execute docker-compose up <br>
+To navigate the web app, you have to look at localhost:5000